klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 export default BlockNumber
 ```
-For more detail about `BlockNumber` component, see [CountBApp tutorial - Blocknumber Component](https://docs.klaytn.com/bapp/tutorials/count-bapp/5.-frontend-code-overview/5-1.-blocknumber-component).
+For more detail about `BlockNumber` component, see [CountBApp tutorial - Blocknumber Component](count-bapp/5.-frontend-code-overview/5-1.-blocknumber-component.md).

-## 5. Interact with the contract: `Count` component
+## 5. Interact with the contract: `Count` component <a id="5-interact-with-the-contract-count-component"></a>

 ![count component](./count-bapp/images/count-component.gif)